 I recently read a Forbes list of the ten most stressful jobs and was not surprised to see Event Coordinator noted as #5 behind Police Officer, Airline Pilot, Firefighter, and Military Personnel.
-As a thirty-year event planner and ‘code red junkie’ this winter I moaned, “I need a time out.”
+As a thirty-year event planner and ‘code red junkie’ this winter I moaned to myself, “I need a time out.”
 Right about the time Trump was threatening travel bans and swearing to build the wall.
 True to my nature, I picked Mexico City.
-I wanted to see where all those migrating Monarch Butterflies retreat to over winter.
+I wanted to see where all those migrating Monarch Butterflies retreat to over winter?

 Somebody slap me, shouldn’t we all?
 Next time you need a time out… do it.
 Take flight!